ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ---

+## Programming Asynchronously

+@ul

 - Async programming gives us a different set of tools to work with

-@ul

 - We need to adopt a different way of thinking about how we design programs